jichaojoyce/data-science-project-1/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Udacity courses for some of code ideas.
+Must give credit to Udacity courses for the code ideas.
 Feel free to use the code!